muyabells/terminal-animator-engine/README.md

 ```

 ## To Do Features
+- Color support
+- An easier way to build frames (The loading function in test/example.ts)
 - Sync audio and music together (Progress on this is the ms => frames function)

 ## How It Works